Towards the dual motivic Steenrod algebra in positive characteristic: The dual Steenrod algebra

 \section{The dual Steenrod algebra}

 Background on motivic Eilenberg--MacLane spectra can be found in \cite{Voevodsky10}*{\S 3.2}, \cite{RondigsO08}*{\S 2.4}, \cite{HoyoisKO17}*{\S 2.3}, or \cite{Hoyois15}*{\S 4.2}.

-\begin{nota} For a base scheme $S$ and an abelian group $A$, let $HA_S$ denote the motivic Eilenberg--MacLane spectrum in $\SH(S)$, as constructed by Voevodsky.
-We also write $HA = H\Z \ot_{\Z} A$.
-If $S$ is an affine scheme, we drop $\Spec$ from the notation and write the name of the base ring.
+\begin{notation} For a base scheme $S$, let $\MM \Z_S$ denote the motivic Eilenberg--MacLane spectrum in $\SH(S)$ constructed by Voevodsky.
+There is a version with coefficients in an abelian group $A$, which we denote $\MM A_S = \MM\Z_S \ot_{\Z} A$.
+If $S$ is an affine scheme $\Spec(R)$, we drop $\Spec$ from the notation and write $\MM A_R$.

-We write $H\F_{\ell}^S$ instead of $H\F_{\ell,S}$ or $H(\F_{\ell})_S$ to avoid overcrowding the subscript.
-We drop the base scheme $S$ from the notation when there is no risk of confusion. \end{nota}
+We write $\MM\F_{\ell}^S$ instead of $\MM\F_{\ell,S}$ or $M(\F_{\ell})_S$ to avoid overcrowding the subscript.
+We drop the base scheme $S$ from the notation when there is no risk of confusion. \end{notation}

-We recall the structure of the dual motivic Steenrod algebra, described for instance in \cite{Voevodsky03red}*{\S 12} \cite{Hoyois15}*{\S 5.3}, \cite{Spitzweck13}*{Theorem~11.24}.
+We recall the structure of the dual motivic Steenrod algebra, described for instance in \cite{Voevodsky03red}*{\S 12} \cite{Hoyois15}*{\S 5.3}, \cite{Spitzweck18}*{Theorem~10.26}.
 For the classical analogue in topology, see \cite{Milnor58}*{\S 5}.
-There are certain classes $\tau_i, \xi_i \in \pi_{*,*} (H\F_{\ell} \sm H\F_{\ell})$ with bidegrees
+There are certain classes $\tau_i, \xi_i \in \pi_{*,*} (\MM\F_{\ell} \sm \MM\F_{\ell})$ with bidegrees

 Consider sequences $\seq = (\ep_0, r_1, \ep_1, r_2, \ep_2, \ldots)$ with $\ep_i \in \{0,1\}$, $r_i \geq 0$, and only finitely many non-zero terms.
 To each such sequence, one assigns the monomial